StefanoCecere/awesome-opensource-unity/README.md

 - [Recyclable-Scroll-Rect](https://github.com/MdIqubal/Recyclable-Scroll-Rect) ⭐585 🕒1y ago- Recyclable Scroll Rect reuses or recycles the least number of cells required to fill the viewport.
 As a result a huge number of items can be shown in the list without any performance hit. .
 - [UnityGUI](https://github.com/coryleach/UnityGUI) ⭐238 🕒1y ago- UGUI Panel Systems for navigation, animation and more.
 - [UGUIExtend](https://github.com/L-Lawliet/UGUIExtend)
--
-- [TMPEffects](https://github.com/Luca3317/TMPEffects) ⭐582 🕒4mo ago- Easily apply text animations and other effects with custom tags
+- [TMPEffects](https://github.com/Luca3317/TMPEffects) ⭐582 🕒4mo ago- Easily apply text animations and other effects with custom tags.
+Yarn Spinner compatible

 ### Utilities